vinsburg/alluvial_diagram/README.md

   * h_gap_frac=0.03 - changes the horizontal gap between the labels, vein base rectangles, and veins
   * v_gap_frac=0.03 - changes the vertical gap between veins
   * colors=None - an optional list of matplotlib spec colors, len(colors) must be equal to the number of items on color_side
-  * cmap=None - a matplotlib.cm color map instance, for choosing random colors. if None, 'hsv' is used
+  * cmap=None - a matplotlib.colormaps specification for choosing random colors. if None, 'hsv' is used
   * rand_seed=1 - a seed for the random color generator, if None colors are chosen at random
   * a_sort, b_sort - lists defining plot order of items (both are None by default). if None, items are sorted by width
   * disp_width=False - if True, displays vein widths beside item labels